ComputationalPathogens/MNBC/README.md

 (Please change the path '/home/jdk-17.0.10/bin/java' in the following 3 commands accordingly, if the folder 'jdk-17.0.10' is in another directory other than '/home')
 (Alternatively you can first add Java to Linux PATH variable as follows: Add this line "export PATH=/home/jdk-17.0.10/bin/java:${PATH}" to the end of the hidden '.bashrc' file in your home directory, run the command <b>"source ~/.bashrc"</b>, then the following 3 commands can be simplified to <b>"java -cp MNBC.jar -Xmx1G MNBC ..."</b>)
 1. Run the following command in a terminal window to generate the taxonomy file of the reference database:
-<b>/home/jdk-17.0.10/bin/java -cp MNBC.jar -Xmx1G MNBC taxonomy -i RefSeq_genomes/ -a assembly_summary_refseq.txt -n nodes.dmp -o taxonomy.txt</b>
+<b>/home/jdk-17.0.10/bin/java -cp MNBC.jar -Xmx1G MNBC taxonomy -i example/RefSeq_genomes/ -a example/assembly_summary_refseq.txt -n example/nodes.dmp -o example/taxonomy.txt</b>
 (The following help menu displays by using '-h')
 -a:	Assembly summary file downloaded from NCBI (e.g. assembly_summary_refseq.txt downloaded from https://ftp.ncbi.nlm.nih.gov/genomes/refseq/))
 -n:	Taxonomy nodes.dmp file downoaded from NCBI (Please decompress the file 'taxdmp.zip' using the command <b>"unzip taxdmp.zip"</b>.
 The file 'taxdmp.zip' is downloaded from https://ftp.ncbi.nlm.nih.gov/pub/taxonomy/)